-Congress has two kinds of motion - conventional ones and 'The World Today'.
-Both are slightly unreal failed though to remove an endorsement of Georgia's application to join NATO, something LI had supported at its previous congress before the war in South Ossetia changed NATO's perceptions of the likelihood of Georgian membership embroiling it in a war with Russia.
+'The World Today' is a portmanteau of observations on the situation in various countries, in which the British delegation's most notable achievement was to ditch some one-sided wording on Honduras, which was favourable to the coup plotters.
+We failed though to remove an endorsement of Georgia's application to join NATO, something LI had supported at its previous congress before the war in South Ossetia changed NATO's perceptions of the likelihood of Georgian membership embroiling it in a war with Russia.